microsoft/TypeScript-Handbook/pages/Generics.md

 }
 ```

-You can read the type of logging Identity as "the generic function loggingIdentity, takes a type parameter T, and an argument 'arg' which is an array of these T's, and returns an array of T's.
-If we passed in an array of numbers, we'd get an array of numbers back out, as T would bind to number.
-This allows us to use our generic type variable 'T' as part of the types we're working with, rather than the whole type, giving us greater flexibility.
+You can read the type of logging Identity as "the generic function `loggingIdentity`, takes a type parameter `T`, and an argument `arg` which is an array of these `T`s, and returns an array of `T`s.
+If we passed in an array of numbers, we'd get an array of numbers back out, as `T` would bind to `number`.
+This allows us to use our generic type variable `T` as part of the types we're working with, rather than the whole type, giving us greater flexibility.

 We can alternatively write the sample example this way: